Introduction to Melee in FFXIV

 Dragoon

 Dragoon focuses on a static string of GCD Weaponskill combos, weaving a large quantity of off-GCD abilities in between casts of their Weaponskills.
 The Job is very easy to pick up and play to a reasonably decent extent.
 Maximizing output takes somewhat more dedication.
 Their iconic Jumping skills combine with draconic skills to fuel their damage-dealing capabilities.
-They sport Battle Litany Icon Battle Litany to boost raid damage and Dragon Sight Icon Dragon Sight to boost a specific team member's damage every two minutes.
-These two actions give them a large contribution to the overall output of the raid team.
+They sport Battle Litany Icon Battle Litany to boost raid damage every two minutes.
+This action provides a sizeable contribution to the overall output of the raid team.

 2.2.